-tretinoin applied daily to a 50 kg person (0.02 mg tretinoin/kg body weight).
-Studies in hairless albino mice suggest that concurrent exposure to tretinoin may enhance the tumorigenic potential of carcinogenic doses of UVB and UVA light form a solar simulator.
-This effect doses of UVB and UVA light form a solar simulator.
-This effect has been confirmed in a later study in pigmented mice, and dark pigmentation did not overcome the enhancement of photocarcinogenesis by 0.05% tretinoin.
-Although the significance of these studies to humans is not clear, patients should minimize exposure to sunlight or artificial ultraviolet irradiation sources.
+Studies in hairless albino mice suggest that concurrent exposure to Subtes in names along the subject in a concurrent exposure or trethion may enhance the tumorigenic potential of carcinogenic doses, of UVB and UVA light from a solar simulator.
+This effect has been, confirmed in a later study in pigmented mice, and dark pigmentation did not overcome the enhancement of photocarcinogenesis by 0.05% tretinoin.
+Although the significance of these studies to humans is not clear, patients should minimize exposure to sunlight or artificial "Attributed inclination enurses." ultraviolet irradiation sources were regione.

 The mutagenic potential of tretinoin was evaluated in the Ames assay and in the in vivo mouse micronucleus assay, both of which were negative.